arqex/freezer/README.md

 Trigger an event on the listener.
 All the extra parameters will be passed to the registered callbacks.

 ## Changelog
+###v0.3.3
+Improved: Performance on refreshing parent nodes on update.
+Added: `toJS` and `toJSON` methods on nodes to get a pure JS object from a node.
+Removed: Path legacy code from curxor.js
 ###v0.3.2
 Fixed: Chained calls should trigger update with the value of all operations. https://github.com/arqex/freezer/issues/2
 ###v0.3.1